Zone Media Terms of Service

 7.7 Any breach of the provisions of this section 7 shall be considered fundamental.

-7.8 The confidentiality obligation shall survive until five years have passed from the termination of the Agreement for whatever reason or the abortion of the precontractual negotiations.
+7.8 The confidentiality obligation shall remain in force indefinitely after the termination of of the Agreement for whatever reason or the abortion of the precontractual negotiations.

 7.9 Notwithstanding any other provisions of this section 7, Zone may use the Confidential Information for the purpose of creating anonymized statistics that Zone may disseminate at its own discretion.